raspberrypilearning/stamping-app/en/step_1.md

 ---

 + How to apply your skills to realise your own project ideas
-+ How to debug your program
++ How to improve a user's experience of your project
-+ How to reflect on your learning
++ How to add comments to your code to help you and others with development

 --- /collapse ---